mythril-forge/homebrew-classes/fighter/fighter-tactician.md

 -<< COMMENTARY >>-
-- this ability is meant to kill off sharpshooter and great weapon master -> those feats are too strong, and can actually be generalized into an ability -> this ability is a button, and it never has to be used -> this ability gives fighter options in combat
+- this ability is meant to kill off sharpshooter and great weapon master -> those feats are too strong, and can actually be generalized into an ability
--> sometimes a fighter feels like they have so few options and just swing around a blade all day
+- this ability is a button, and it never has to be used -> this ability gives fighter some interesting options in combat -> sometimes a fighter feels like they have so few options and just swing around a blade all day -> in a sense, this replaces the "called shots" trope for skilled archers and blademasters.

 -->